waimea-lscammell-300DTD/300DTD-coding-project/testing.md

 The following game features / functionality and player actions will need to be tested:

+- choosing a death choice and checking if the counter goes up
-- FUNCTIONALITY / FEATURE / ACTION TO TEST
+- FUNCTIONALITY
-- FUNCTIONALITY / FEATURE / ACTION TO TEST
+- FEATURE / ACTION TO TEST
 - FUNCTIONALITY / FEATURE / ACTION TO TEST
 - FUNCTIONALITY / FEATURE / ACTION TO TEST
 - FUNCTIONALITY / FEATURE / ACTION TO TEST